voyd-lang/voyd/reference/data-types.md

 # Objects

+Objects are extensible data types that can be used to represent complex user defined data structures.

+They have a few key features:
+- They are passed by reference
-Objects are a collection of key-value pairs.
-They can be either structural, or nominal.
+- They can be extended
+- They maintain type information at runtime

+All objects extend the top level `Object` type.

+`Strings`, `Arrays`, `Tuples`, and `Dictionaries` are all `Object` types.

 ## Structural Objects